openalea-incubator/adel/doc/user/manual.rst

 * *ears_density*: the number of ears per square meter,
 * *GL_number*: the thermal times of GL measurements and corresponding values of green leaves number,
 * *delais_TT_stop_del_axis*: the thermal time between an axis stop growing and its disappearance,
-* *TT_col_break*: the thermal time when the rate of progress Haun Stage vs thermal time is changing.
+* *TT_hs_break*: the thermal time when the rate of progress Haun Stage vs thermal time is changing.
-  If phyllochron is constant, then *TT_col_break* is 0.0.
+  If phyllochron is constant, then *TT_hs_break* is 0.0.
 * *inner_params*: the values to overwrite the inner parameters with.
 See :ref:`inner_parameters_for_construction` for more details.